Geometry of Nonrelativistic string: Action for Nonrelativistic Particle in Curved Background

+It is to be noted that in flat limit the covariant derivatives $\frac{DX^\alpha}{d\lambda}$ must go to the ordinary derivatives $\frac{d X^\alpha}{d\lambda}$ , such that the modified curved spacetime theory (\ref{actionm2}) smoothly transforms to the original flat spacetime theory (\ref{actionum}) .
+This gives the following condition

-Now the transformations of the new gauge fields should ensure that the 'covariant derivatives' will transform under the local Galilean transfrmations in the same form as the usual derivatives do under the global Galilean transformations.
-Then the new theory obtained by replacing the ordinary derivatives by the `covariant derivatives' will be invariant under the local Galilean transformations.
-This is the essence of GGT \cite{BMM1, BMM2}.
-Using (\ref{der21}) and (\ref{der2x}) the transformation of the covariant derivatives follows,
+The condition (\ref{NS}) shows that $ \Lambda_\rho{}^\alpha $ is non-singular.
+Thus the corresponding matrix is invertible.
+We denoted $\Sigma_\alpha{}^\sigma $ as the inverse of ${\Lambda_\rho}^{\alpha}$ .
+In the geometric interpretation of our theory we see that this observation is instrumental.
+The transformations of this new gauge fields $ \Lambda_\rho{}^\alpha $ is such that under local Galilean transformations the covariant derivatives transform in the same way as the usual derivatives do under the global Galilean transformations.
+Thus the transformation of the covariant derivatives,